rpbeukes/CreateFeatureBranchUtil/README.md

 - then copy the branch structure - 'feature/branchFromMain'
 - click on branch
 - paste copied branch name ('feature/branchFromMain) in the textbox
-- delete main and entre new branch name - 'feature/newBranch'
+- delete 'branchFromMain' and entre new branch name - 'feature/newBranch'

 Would like SourceTree to do all the work, so this small utility tool was created in `dotnetcore` which SourceTree will execute via `Custom Actions`.